-I have loads to catch up on here so expect a flurry of posts coming your way with all our adventures, but I wanted to start where I left off – in Assynt, which is quite possibly my favourite area of Scotland.
+After a *very* busy few weeks, I have a lot to share, so let’s start with Assynt, which is quite possibly my favourite area of Scotland.
 (Although it’s a tough choice – I mean, you’ve seen Glencoe, right?)

-Assynt is just north of Ullapool in the north-west of Scotland, making it one of the more remote areas, although it is a prominent section of the North Coast 500 so it’s definitely well on the radar for tourists.
-That said, it’s specific pockets that are constantly raved about: Achmelvich Beach, Ardvreck Castle, Suilven.
+Assynt is just north of Ullapool in the north-west of Scotland, making it one of the more remote areas of the country, although it is a prominent section of the North Coast 500 so it’s definitely well on the radar for tourists.
+That said, specific pockets are constantly raved about: Achmelvich Beach, Ardvreck Castle, Suilven.
 It’s the area that I recommend people spend a bit more time in because there’s so much else to do, which is exactly why I’ve now been back twice since my first visit on the NC500 route in 2019, and why I’ve managed to do entirely different things each time.

 Both subsequent visits were within a couple of weeks of each other, so I’ll amalgamate both into this post as the first visit was very fleeting (it was really more an excuse to stop in Ullapool and then check out the Coco Chanel mansion).
-However there was one stop en route that I really wanted to make.
+However there was one stop en route that I really wanted to make, so let’s start there as it’s one of the first stops in the area if you’re coming from the south.

 Knockan Crag National Nature Reserve